keeweb/keeweb/README.md

 <br />

 #### Traefik Integration
-You can put this container behind Traefik if you want to use a reverse proxy and let Traefik handle the SSL certificate.
+You can put this container behind Traefik if you want to use a reverse proxy and let Traefik handle the SSL certificate management.

 <br />